Buffalo Chicken Beer Cheese Fondue Fries Are Like an Edible Sports Bar

 An upscale -- yet unstuffy -- bar/cafe/restaurant inside the Met Breuer

 Thomas Carter and Ignacio Mattos have seen plenty of success downtown with Estela and last year's Café Altro Paradiso, but the duo has proven to be most impressive uptown, at their new seafood-focused spot, Flora Bar, inside the Met Breuer.
 More akin to Altro Paradiso in size and Estela in menu, Flora Bar feels decidedly not Upper East Side-y.
-It's upscale but casual, boasting leather banquettes; a long, marble bar; and a menu featuring the likes of tuna tartare, lobster crudo, and a rutabaga and raclette tart.
+It's upscale but casual, boasting leather banquettes; a long, marble bar; and a menu featuring the likes of tuna tartare, lobster and crab dumplings, and a lobster and dulse seaweed tart.

 Gowanus’ go-to for unique small plates and craft cocktails

 A stylish brick-walled space with an aromatic wood-burning oven, this oddly named restaurant is one of those seasonally driven, small-plates joints with an ample cocktail list, which seems like standard MO for modern Brooklyn -- but this one does it better than most.
-The open kitchen is run by Union Square Cafe alum Chad Shaner, who cranks out dishes like dry-aged duck with cranberry beans and hand-pulled spaghetti with uni butter, bacon, and butternut squash.
+The open kitchen is run by Union Square Cafe alum Chad Shaner, who cranks out dishes like dry-aged duck with cranberry beans and red snapper with charred eggplant, cucumber salad, and shiso.
 In keeping with the seasonal theme, the menu changes regularly.
 One constant is the wood-roasted oysters, spritzed with lemon and sprinkled with garlic breadcrumbs.

 Midtown’s new home for old-world power meals in the former Four Seasons space